Canva x HeyGen | Create AI Avatar videos from designs

 Canva x HeyGen

 Your designs are already stunning.
 Now give them a voice.
-Add a lifelike AI avatar to any Canva design and create a finished, narrated video without leaving the canvas.
+Add a lifelike AI avatar to any Canva design and produce a finished, narrated video without leaving the canvas.

 Static designs make people read.
 Video makes people watch.
 The HeyGen × Canva integration bridges the two.
 Your Canva visual becomes the slide, and HeyGen's AI avatar becomes the presenter narrating it.